richoux/GHOST/doc/mainpage.md

 [richoux.github.io/GHOST](http://richoux.github.io/GHOST).
 GHOST  is
 under the terms of the GNU GPL v3 licence.

-Install instructions, a short Constraint Programming tutorial, as well as a short GHOST tutorial are available on the [wiki of GHOST's GitHub page](https://github.com/richoux/GHOST/wiki/).
+Install instructions,  a short Constraint Programming  tutorial, GHOST tutorials,  and more,  are available  on the  [wiki of  GHOST's GitHub page](https://github.com/richoux/GHOST/wiki/).

 Scientific papers about GHOST: